alvassin/alembic-quickstart/README.rst

 aiohttp server.

 To start using project execute ``make devenv``.
-It would create virtual environment in env/ folder and install all dependencies.
+It would create virtual environment in env/ folder and install all dependencies (to see all available commands call ``make``).

 Project provides two utilities: ``staff-api`` (aiohttp server) and ``staff-db`` (alembic wrapper, tool for database management).